 - 1. Explain the various methods of energy audit. - 2.
 Illustrate the energy management strategies. - 3.
-Relate the energy conservation with the improvement in energy efficiency and power factor. - 4.
+Perform energy audit in energy efficient motors - 4.
+Relate the energy conservation with the improvement in energy efficiency and power factor. - 5.
 Analyze the economic aspects to be considered in energy usage

-(A30257) NANO TECHNOLOGY (OPEN ELECTIVE-1V)
+(A30257) NANO TECHNOLOGY (OPEN ELECTIVE)